ahmadallouch/ahmadallouch/README.md

 I do not know exactly what this is.
 But I can tell you what it is not.
 It is not a botnet, it is not an exploitation/post-exploitation tool, it is not to play with.

 # ZeroHour
-An experimental security worm just for fun.
+An experimental multiplatform worm just for fun.